Mounjaro dosage guide for diabetes and weight loss

 Key takeaways

-• The starting dosage of Mounjaro is 2.5 mg once weekly,, and the maximum weekly dose is 15 mg.
+• The starting dosage of Mounjaro is 2.5 mg once weekly, and the maximum weekly dose is 15 mg.

 • For some people with type 2 diabetes, a 5 mg dose may be enough to control blood sugar levels, while others will require a higher dose.

-• Higher doses of Mounjaro lead to more weight loss, but may also have more side effects.
+• Higher doses of Mounjaro lead to more weight loss but may also have more side effects.

 What is Mounjaro’s dosage?

-For example, if, after four weeks of the 7.5 mg dosage, your blood sugar levels remain high, your healthcare provider may increase your dose to 10 mg.
+For example, if your blood sugar levels remain high after four weeks of the 7.5 mg dosage, your healthcare provider may increase your dose to 10 mg.
 If your blood sugar levels look good after another four weeks at the 10 mg dose, they may have you stay at that dosage.
 If they’re still too high, they can keep increasing it every four weeks until the maximum dosage of 15 mg.
-The goal is to find the smallest dosage of Mounjaro that adequately controls your blood sugar levels.
+The goal is to find the lowest dosage of Mounjaro that adequately controls your blood sugar levels without significant side effects.

-Mounjaro strengths
+Mounjaro dosage strengths

 • 2.5 mg/0.5 mL